JasonCqq/WeatherAPI/README.md

-# odin-weather
+# About
-Odin weather project
+Simple Weather App.
-Small practice for getting data from API
+Learned to receive data from API with fetch/await, and display it.
+Feature: Can search any location to display correct statistics.

+Started: Apr-1-2023